athulyarajesh194-create/cyclistic_BI_proj/README.md

 Weather Accuracy: It only uses weather data from the Central Park station (94728) to ensure consistency across all NYC trips.

 Summer Focus: It filters specifically for July, August, and September 2015.
 This directly fulfills the stakeholder requirement to "focus on trends from the summer".

 ## Target Table SQL Code - Entire Year.md

+To get a summary of key data points as stated by the stakeholder, we need to bunch up indidividual trip records from the previous SQL Code to create summarised dataset.
+The logic for this query is as follows:

+**1. The Power of Aggregation (GROUP BY and COUNT)**

+The most significant change is the addition of COUNT(TRI.bikeid) AS trip_count and the GROUP BY clause at the bottom.

+Instead of one row per ride, it creates one row for every unique combination of user type, start/end neighborhood, and day.

+It drastically reduces the size of your dataset, making your Tableau dashboard run much faster without losing any accuracy in your totals.

+**2. Broadening the Timeline (2014–2015)**

+The WHERE clause has changed from a single summer to a full two-year window: BETWEEN 2014 AND 2015.

+Stakeholder Need: This fulfills the requirement to analyze "at least one year" to see seasonality (the peaks and valleys) and calculate Year-over-Year (YoY) growth.

+The 5-Year Shift: By keeping the DATE_ADD(..., INTERVAL 5 YEAR), you are effectively presenting data as if it happened in 2019 and 2020, making the report feel current for the "Business Plan for next year".

+**3. Precision Geospatial Mapping**

+The INNER JOIN using ST_WITHIN and ST_GEOGPOINT remains the "brain" of the operation.

+It takes the specific longitude/latitude "dots" from the bike trip and identifies which "polygon" (Zip Code shape) those dots fall into.

+By joining this to your cyclistic.zip_codes table, you convert technical coordinates into human-readable neighborhoods like "Upper West Side" or "Chelsea".

+**4. Categorizing Trip Length**

+ROUND(CAST(TRI.tripduration / 60 AS INT64), -1)

+This rounds trip lengths to the nearest 10 minutes (e.g., 8 minutes becomes 10, 24 minutes becomes 20).

+It creates "buckets" of time, allowing to build a Bar Chart in Tableau that shows which neighborhoods attract long-duration rides versus quick commutes.

 ## Dashboard in Tableau.md

+The final visualisation is clumped into 3 dashboards helped with a navigation bar to move through the dashboards.
+Further description of the dashboards:

+**1. Summer Trends**

+This dashboard provides a detailed analysis of bike-sharing usage in New York City (likely Citi Bike data), focusing on neighborhood-level performance and seasonal trends.
+It combines geographic mapping with granular data tables to compare different user groups.

+The dashboard is organized into three primary sections:

+(a) Neighborhood Activity Map (Top Left)
+The large choropleth map visualizes trip intensity across various NYC neighborhoods.

+Key Regions: The highest activity (darker blue) is concentrated in Manhattan (Gramercy Park, Murray Hill, Lower East Side) and North Brooklyn (Bushwick, Williamsburg, and Greenpoint).

+Neighborhood Labels: Specific areas like the Upper West Side, Chelsea, and Northwest Brooklyn are highlighted to show the extent of the service area.

+(b) Detailed Trip Breakdown (Top Right)
+This table provides a numerical deep dive into the performance of each neighborhood, categorized by Usertype (Customer vs. Subscriber).

+Top Performer: Bushwick and Williamsburg recorded the highest volume with a Grand Total of 9,206 trips.

+User Dynamics: Subscribers (likely locals or commuters) account for the vast majority of trips compared to "Customers" (likely tourists or short-term users).
+For example, in Greenpoint, there are 4,277 Subscriber trips compared to 1,217 Customer trips.

+Metrics: The table tracks both the Sum of Trips and Average Trip Minutes, though some figures in the table appear to be duplicated or represent trip counts in both columns.

+(c) Summer Trends by Month (Bottom)
+This section uses three small-scale "spark-maps" to show how bike usage changes throughout the summer season (July, August, and September).

+Growth Trend: There is a visible increase in intensity (shifting to darker oranges/reds) as the season progresses.

+September Peak: September appears to be the densest month, suggesting that ridership peaks in late summer/early autumn as temperatures become more comfortable for commuting.

+2. Weather Patterns

+This dashboard analyzes how environmental factors and temporal patterns influence bike-sharing ridership, specifically tracking trip counts against weather and time variables from 2019 to 2021.

+(a) Precipitation Impact (Top Left)The first chart demonstrates a strong inverse relationship between rainfall and ridership.

+-The "Zero Rain" Spike: The vast majority of trips occur on days with 0.0 inches of precipitation.

+-Sensitivity to Rain: There is a drastic drop-off in trip volume the moment any measurable precipitation is recorded (e.g., 0.1 to 0.5 inches).
+Users are highly sensitive to even light rain, which significantly deters ridership.

+(b) Cumulative Growth: Running Sum (Top Right)This area chart tracks the total growth of the system over a two-year period.

+-Growth Milestone: The cumulative "Sum of Trip Count" rises steadily from January 2019, surpassing 17.5 million total trips by early 2021.

+-Pandemic Flatline: There is a noticeable "leveling off" of the slope in early 2020 (around March/April), which aligns with COVID-19 lockdowns, followed by a rapid recovery as bike-sharing became a preferred socially-distanced transport method.

+(c) Monthly Seasonality (Bottom Left)The stacked bar chart highlights the cyclical nature of bike usage throughout the year.

+-Peak Performance: September is the highest ridership month, exceeding 2 million trips.Winter Lows: February represents the annual low point, with trip counts dropping to approximately half of the peak summer volume.

+-Seasonal Shift: Ridership begins to climb sharply in April and maintains high levels through October before the winter decline.

+(d) Temperature Correlation (Bottom Right)This line chart shows how "Day Mean Temperature" drives user behavior.Positive Correlation: As the mean temperature increases, the number of trips increases.

+-The "Sweet Spot": Usage peaks and becomes most volatile between 70(degree)F and 85(degree)F.

+-Subscriber vs. Customer: Both user groups (represented by the two colored lines) show the same temperature-driven peaks, though Subscribers consistently maintain higher base volume.

+**3. Top Trips**

+This dashboard provides a detailed look at trip data (likely from a bike-sharing service like Citi Bike) across various neighborhoods in New York City, specifically Manhattan and Brooklyn.
+It focuses on three key metrics: Trip Minutes, Geographic Locations, and User Types.

+Here is a breakdown of the visualization’s components and the insights they reveal:

+(a) Trip Minutes by Starting Point & Destination
+These two stacked bar charts compare how many minutes were spent on trips based on where they began and where they ended.

+Subscriber vs. Customer: The bars are color-coded.
+Orange represents "Subscribers" (frequent users), while Blue represents "Customers" (casual/one-time users).
+In almost every neighborhood, Subscribers account for the vast majority of the total trip minutes.

+High-Traffic Areas: Zip codes like 10011 (Chelsea and Clinton) and 10003 (Lower East Side) show the highest volume of trip minutes.

+Symmetry: The "Starting Point" and "Destination" charts look very similar, suggesting that people generally start and end their trips within the same high-density clusters.

+(b) Trip Counts by Starting Neighborhood

+This is a "Heatmap" or "Highlight Table" that tracks the total number of trips across the first three months of the year.

+Seasonal Trends: There is a very clear temporal pattern across all neighborhoods:

+-January: Moderate activity.

+-February: A significant dip in trip counts (likely due to colder weather or fewer days in the month).

+-March: A massive surge in activity.
+For example, in zip code 10003, trips jumped from roughly 25,000 in February to over 45,000 in March.

+Manhattan Dominance: The data shows that Manhattan (specifically Chelsea, the Lower East Side, and Greenwich Village) sees much higher trip volumes than the listed Brooklyn neighborhoods.
+This dashboard shows a comparison between the top trips through the bike-sharing service based on starting point and destination point as well ass through starting neighborhood.

 ## Executive Summary.md

+The executive summary gives the overview of the project for stakeholders to have a summarised view of all the contents and reuslting insights.